Suica Card for Japan Travel and Shopping: How to Buy and Use (2026)

 Is it worth getting a Suica card?

 In short, yes.
-Unlike rail passes, which are valid only on designated railway networks, a Suica or Pasmo card can be used to pay for transportation on all modes of transportation, including trains, subway, and busses.
+Unlike rail passes, which are valid only on designated railway networks, a Suica or Pasmo card can be used to pay for transportation on all modes of transportation, including trains, subways, and buses.
 An IC card like Suica or Pasmo is all you need in order to transfer from one railway to another.
-Additionally, it can be also used for cashless payments at station shops and some restaurants.
+Additionally, it can also be used for cashless payments at station shops and some restaurants.

-Get Around with Ease with an IC Card
+Get Around with Ease with a Suica Card

-Whether it's a physical card or a digital version, an IC card is the easiest way to get around and make casual purchases in nearly every area of Japan.
+Whether it's a physical card or a digital version, an IC card like Suica is the easiest way to get around and make casual purchases in nearly every area of Japan.

 This is the official account of MATCHA's editorial department.
 Our articles feature useful travel information for visitors to Japan, from how-to guides to recommended places to visit.